Crazy Balloon: Music

 Crazy Balloon sports relatively basic sound effects.
 The speaker beeps whenever the balloon gets closer to the goal.
 When the player starts a new maze, a portion of the melody from "Oh!
 Susanna" is played.
 Similarly, when the player loses a balloon, a portion of the chorus from the "Toreador Song" from the opera Carmen is played.

 Legacy

-The original arcade version has been included in emulated compilations such as Taito Legends 2 (PlayStation 2, Xbox and Microsoft Windows) and Taito Legends Power-Up (PlayStation Portable) in 2006.
+The original arcade version is included in emulated compilations such as Taito Legends 2 (PlayStation 2, Xbox and Microsoft Windows) and Taito Legends Power-Up (PlayStation Portable) in 2006.
 An updated version of the game, named Crazy Balloon 2005, was included alongside the original arcade release on Taito Legends Power-Up.
+On June 26, 2025, the arcade version of the game got ported as part of the Arcade Archives series.

-There were no official contemporary home ports, but there were clones, including Crazy Balloon for the Commodore 64 (Software Projects, 1983) and Crazy Balloons for the ZX Spectrum (A&F Software, 1983).
+There are also a few clones, including Crazy Balloon for the Commodore 64 (Software Projects, 1983) and Crazy Balloons for the ZX Spectrum (A&F Software, 1983).
 A version for the BBC Micro was developed by Acornsoft but was never released.